epinett/CamooEmails/README.md

 # CamooEmails
 Send emails from your application with CamooEmails API

+---

+Important: This library requires PHP 5.3 or higher.

 Quick Examples

   default all messages are sending with type "text"